Helioviewer-Project/JHelioviewer-SWHV/docs/ddf.md

 The event data is cached into an SQLite database, with the JSON structures inserted as gzip-compressed blobs.
 The last two weeks' worth of data can be updated to allow for server-side corrections.
 Some of the parameters are also available for query, allowing to implement filtering of some event types on the value of those parameters.

+## Compilation & Installation

+The program can be built using `ant` or using the `gradle` integration with `ant`.
+The `release` directory contains another `ant` build script for the generation of distribution packages.
+In the case of Linux, the distribution package is a tarball containing the Java archive file to be run from the command line.
+In the case of Windows, the distribution package is an executable installation program build with NSIS (<https://sourceforge.net/projects/nsis/>).
+In the case of macOS, the distribution package is a DMG image file containing an application bundle, optionally signed with an Apple developer key.

+The distribution packages are copied manually to <http://swhv.oma.be/download/> alongside a `VERSION` file which, at program startup, is compared with the builtin version in order to determine the latest available version and possibly alert the user about a newer release.

+The version number is in the `MAJOR.MINOR.PATCH.REVISION` format.

 # CCN2 Tasks #

 ## WP20100 -- Study SWHV and JHV3D and WP20150 -- Merge JHV3D Ideas